The Day Tokyo-3 Stood Still: Cultural references, style and themes

 In the first scene of "The Day Tokyo-3 Stood Still", Maya praises the qualities of science with a phrase already used by Anno in his previous anime, Nadia: The Secret of Blue Water.
-The installment reflects the director's epistemological interest, philosophically investigating the qualities or flaws of science and its relationship to man.
+The installment reflects the director's epistemology interest, philosophically investigating the qualities or flaws of science and its relationship to man.
 Its title constitutes a reference to the film "The Day the Earth Stood Still" (1951), reflecting Anno's interest in science fiction.
-In the course of the episode, cans of the UCC Ueshima Coffee Co. brand are shown, similarly to another earlier work by Anno, Gunbuster.
-The name of the Tokyo-3 election candidate, Nozoku Takahashi, is also a reference to the Ghibli studio producer Nozomu Takahashi.
+In the course of the episode, cans of the UCC Ueshima Coffee Co. brand —spelled as ICC— are shown, similarly to another earlier work by Anno, Gunbuster.
+The name of the Tokyo-3 election candidate, Nozoku Takahashi, is also a reference to a Ghibli studio producer, Nozomu Takahashi.

-Asuka's behavior in "The Day Tokyo-3 Stood Still" and the following episode has been traced back to a masculine protest, a psychological term for a form of rebellion identifiable in women who are tired of the role stereotypically associated with the female gender.
-Asuka acts as if she is trying to prove herself and surpass the male gender, fusing an inferiority complex and radical rivalry.

 The episode, part of the series' action arc, features a fusion of comic tones and a strong action component.
 It depicts for the first time the three pilots of the Evangelion mechas acting in unison, and positively portrays the interpersonal relationships of the main characters.
 Gendo, usually emotionally unapproachable and cold, shows an unusually human and responsible face by helping his subordinates at Nerv to manually operate the Eva.
 Shinji himself is surprised, and their relationships seem to be closer than in episodes before.
 Asuka also seems to grow closer and accept Rei as her own teammate.

-In the course of the episode Shinji wonders why the Angels attack.
+Japanese academic Yuya Sato noted how "The Day Tokyo-3 Stood Still" notably features elements typical of anime for boys, known as shōnen, although Evangelion, especially in its second part, has many elements for girls' comics, named shōjo manga.
+They would therefore, according to Sato, constitute a lure to attract men to shōjo.

+Asuka's behavior in "The Day Tokyo-3 Stood Still" and the following episode has been traced back to "masculine protest", a psychological term for a form of rebellion identifiable in women who are tired of the role stereotypically associated with the female gender.
+Asuka acts as if she is trying to prove herself and surpass the male gender, fusing an inferiority complex and radical rivalry.
+Furthermore, in the course of the episode Shinji wonders why the Angels attack.
 According to writer Michael Berman, his attitude suggests that God is "virtually nonexistent" in the world of Evangelion, or indifferent to human affairs, as Nerv's motto suggests, "God's in His Heaven, All's right with the World".
-In the final scene, Rei argues that in order to survive, humanity has driven out darkness with fire, while Asuka mocks her by saying, "Philosophy, huh?".
+In the final scene, Rei argues that "in order to survive, humanity has driven out darkness with fire", while Asuka mocks her by saying, "Philosophy, huh?".
 Newtype magazine pointed out that Rei sees the world with the innocent eyes of a child.
 Analyzing the scene, writer Dennis Redmond described Rei as a symbol of an empty and "lyric neonational interiority", while Asuka as a mirror of a pragmatic and "outrageous multinational exteriority".